KaurManjot0432/LabelGallary/README.md

 ## Overview

 Label Gallary is an image management app where admins can upload images and users will be able to access all the images and can assign different labels to the images.

 ## Functional Requirements

-LabelGallary meets a range of functional requirements to ensure a seamless user experience:
+LabelGallary meets a range of functional requirements:

-- **Organize Data**: Organize users and images with their metadata
-- **Data Integrity**: Ensure all responses are accurately stored and correctly linked with specific users
+- **User Authentication**: Authentication ensures secure access to user-specific features.
+- **Image Management**: managing images by storing directly in S3, reducing server load
+- **Labeling and Tagging**: Users can assign labels or tags to images, Labels help in categorizing and searching for images.
+- **Gallery Display**: Images are displayed in a grid or carousel format.
+- **Pagination and Lazy Loading**:Implemented pagination in backend and lazy loading in frontend to optimize the performance
+- **Search and Filter**: Users can search for images based on labels, tags, or other metadata.
+- **Role based Access**: The system supports different user roles, such as "Admin," "User," etc.

 ## Non-Functional Requirements

 In addition to its functional features, Label Gallary prioritizes non-functional requirements for reliability, security, and performance:

-- **Safe and Secure Data**: Protect data with accuracy and security.
+- **Performance**: The application load images quickly using presigned urls of S3
 - **Reliability**: Ensure the system functions well and recovers gracefully from issues.
-- **Fast Performance**: Maintain fast processing times, eliminating user wait times.
-- **Scalability**: Design the system to accommodate more users and growing data needs.
+- **Usability**: The user interface is intuitive and easy to navigate
+- **Scalability**: Scalability ensures the application's performance remains stable under increased load.

 ## Technology Stack
 #### Backend